tranqv/Mittag-Leffler-function-and-its-derivative/README.md

   e2d = genmlf ( afa, bta, gma, z2d )
   e3d = genmlf ( afa, bta, gma, z3d )
 ```
-for *0d, *1d, *2d, and *3d stand for scalar (0d) and arrays in 1d, 2d, 3d, respectively.
-Herein e*d and z*d must have the same length and dimension.
+for 0d, 1d, 2d, and 3d stand for scalar (0d) and arrays in 1d, 2d, 3d, respectively.
+Read **tst_main_v02.f90**.

 --------------------------------

 Please test this Fortran code by yourself.
-Let me know if you can find some regular case that it is FAILED.
+Please let me know if you can find some regular case that it is FAILED.

-I hope that this package is helpful for those who work on this topic.
+I hope that this package is helpful for persons who work on this topic.

 Every report on this code is welcomed at tranquocviet@tdt.edu.vn or viet204@mail.com